kymwei/lighthousesSlimmer/README.md

 ## TODO:
 * have tempory graph output for exist files
 * push to Splunk to have data storage
-* use lamda to run instances??
+* use lambda to run instances ???